15 Foods That Support Knee Cartilage (Naturally)

 Were you avoiding fish due to its smell?
 Add some spices and gulp up some fish to revive your joint health.

-- Vitamin D is responsible for absorbing calcium into our bones.
-Therefore, oily fish can supply the high content of vitamin D to strengthen our bones and reduce stress on the knee cartilage.
+• Vitamin D is responsible for absorbing calcium into our bones.
+Therefore, oily fish can supply a high vitamin D content to strengthen our bones and reduce stress on the knee cartilage.

-- The most suggested fish for the regeneration of cartilage are salmon, mackerel, and sardine.
+• The most suggested fish for cartilage regeneration are salmon, mackerel, and sardine.
 Consumption of these fish can hinder the production of certain enzymes in our body that impact cartilage degradation.

-The meat of the fish has several health benefits, including the regeneration of knee cartilage.
-If you are vegan, don’t fret; we have more food options for you as well.
+The meat of the fish has several health benefits, including knee cartilage regeneration.
+If you are vegan, don't fret; we have more food options for you as well.

 3. Avocado

-With the rising awareness of keto diet, paleo diet and every fancy-named diet, avocado can surely be nominated as the most popular diet fruit.
-However, there is no denying that avocado has great health benefits, one among it being cartilage regeneration.
+With the rising awareness of the keto, paleo, and every fancy-named diet, avocado can be nominated as the most popular diet fruit.
+However, there is no denying that avocado has excellent health benefits, including cartilage regeneration.

-- Avocado is packed with monounsaturated antioxidant oils that fight free radicals of the body and prevent inflammation.
+• Avocado is packed with monounsaturated antioxidant oils that fight free radicals in the body and prevent inflammation.

 Studies show that avocado has been used to treat osteoarthritis due to its oxidative and anti-inflammatory properties.
-So do not forget to slip in avocado into your breakfast regularly.
+So do not forget to slip an avocado into your breakfast regularly.

 4. Brown rice

-Just like the oil in your car gears, brown rice plays a similar role for your joints.
+Like the oil in your car gears, brown rice plays a similar role in your joints.
 Brown rice contains hyaluronic acid that serves as a savior to patients suffering from joint problems.
 Guess why?

-Hyaluronic acid serves as a natural lubricant that eases the frictions of your joints.
+Hyaluronic acid is a natural lubricant that eases the friction of your joints.
 Moreover, it is recognized as a shock absorber.
-Therefore, it can protect your knees from any damage due to jerking actions.
+Therefore, it can protect your knees from any damage from jerking actions.

 Brown rice is used as a staple food all across the globe.
-The benefits of hyaluronic acid have been used for treatments, and for developing injections to treat joint-related problems.
-Brown rice serves as a natural source that can be consumed regularly to reduce cartilage degeneration, as well as rebuild cartilage.
+The benefits of hyaluronic acid have been used for treatments and developing injections to treat joint-related problems.
+Brown rice is a natural source that can be consumed regularly to reduce cartilage degeneration and rebuild cartilage.

 5. Turmeric

-Turmeric is the kitchen ingredient that has been used for centuries as a spice or even as an immunity booster with milk.
+Turmeric is a kitchen ingredient used for centuries as a spice or even as an immunity booster with milk.
 But did you know that turmeric can repair your cartilage?

-Curcumin is the ingredient present in turmeric that has evidently contributed to reducing knee pains and aches.
-Its anti-inflammatory property makes it a great natural solution to calm down your knee cartilage.
+Curcumin is the ingredient in turmeric that has contributed to reducing knee pains and aches.
+Its anti-inflammatory property makes it a great natural solution for calming knee cartilage.

 Don't forget to drop a teaspoon of turmeric into your curry tomorrow!